PrivateCoffee/pyfiche/README.md

 should work as expected. `-u` is not implemented because, well, just use the right user in the first place. 🤷‍♀️

+Additionally, PyFiche also supports the `-M` option, which allows you to specify a maximum paste size in bytes.
+The default is 5 MiB.

+Use `-h` to see all options.

 #### Uploading files

 ```bash